Who pays the property tax?

 Real Estate

-Please note that in 2019, an amendment to the law abolished the real estate acquisition tax and the effective date in this respect is 31 March 2020.
+Please note that in 2019, an amendment to the law abolished the real estate acquisition tax and the decisive date in this respect will be 31 March 2020.
 For more information, see the article Abolition of the real estate acquisition tax.
 The information below relates exclusively to the legal situation prior to this date.

 Who pays the tax?